help-me-mom/ng-mocks/README.md

 }

 // A dependency component that we want to mock with a respect
-// of its inputs and outputs.
+// of its inputs, outputs and ContentChild.
 @Component({
   selector: 'app-header',
   template: `